-How OAuth 1 is different
+How OAuth 1.0 is different

-A third difference is that OAuth 1 requires requests to be digitally signed.
+A third difference is that OAuth 1.0 requires requests to be digitally signed.
 We'll skip the details of how signing works (you can find code libraries to do this for you), but it is worth knowing why it is in one version and not the other.
 Request signing is a way to protect data from being tampered with while it moves between the client and the server.
 Signatures allow the server to verify the authenticity of the requests.

-An element of OAuth 2 that deserves special attention is the concept limiting access, known formally as authorization.
+An element of OAuth 2.0 that deserves special attention is the concept of limiting access, known formally as authorization.
 Back in Step 2, when the user clicks the button to allow the client access, buried in the fine print are the exact permissions the client is asking for.
-Those permissions, called scope, are another important feature of OAuth 2.
+Those permissions, called scope, are another important feature of OAuth 2.0.
 They provide a way for the client to request limited access to the user's data, thereby making it easier for the user to trust the client.

-Chapter 5 Recap
+Chapter 5 recap